 Talisman 866.7 8136.6 2222.8 754.0 6632.2 1859.4

-Only top 9 shown.
-Canada is home many other major companies including MEG Energy (more reserves than all except CNRL, Suncor but MEG still qualifies as an exploration company (<60,000 boe/d); Pacific Rubiales Energy (shares interset in oil fields responsible for a third of Colombian production), Crescent Point Energy, etc. Calgary is home to over 2400 oil and gas companies.
+Only top 11 shown.
+Canada is home many other major companies including ARC Energy; Pacific Rubiales Energy (shares interest in oil fields responsible for a third of Colombian production).
+Calgary is home to over 2400 oil and gas companies.
 Caisse de depot et placement du Quebec which manages among other things the Quebec pension plan, owns 5.9% of Enbridge ($2.7 billion), total interest in oil sands companies is $5.4 billion.
+Carl Icahn owns 6.96% of TLM.

 Husky Energy HUSKF: Major gas exploration project is in Liwan, China.
 Husky Energy is also contemplating exploration in Greenland.
 Has interests in White Rose (Canadian East Coast) which Suncor Energy owns 26.125% of.
 2011 reserve replacement ratio: 180%.
 Reserve life index now at 10.3 years.
 Husky produces in western and atlantic canada.
-International production comes from China Wenchang (light oil and ngls) - 8,300 b/d 9m2012 (8.6 last year)
+International production comes from China Wenchang (light crude and ngls) - 7,400 b/d 9m2013 (2012: 8.3, 2011: 8.6).

 Talisman Energy fiscal 2012 - sold 49% of British operations to Sinopec for $2.5 billion (North Sea).
 Also during the last three months of 2012 the company announced a major oil discovery in Kurdistan.
 For the 2012 year, cash flow (-12.0% to $3.022b), earnings (-83.0% to $132m) down significantly.
 Financials were down in 2012 due to 1) lower North Sea production 2) lower gas prices in North America 3) higher operating costs. gross production: Oil 162th (-16th) + N.Gas 1582 bcf (+91) = 426 boe (steady)